A survey and analysis of TLS interception mechanisms and motivations: Introduction

-Then, we examine the techniques and proposals that aim at introducing a third party in the communication or enabling passive monitoring.
-Through a thorough literature review and our familiarity with the literature, we select for discussion the most prominent schemes, and also consider the most viable ones and those with highly interesting features.
+Then, we examine the techniques and proposals that aim at introducing a third party (``me'') in the communication for traffic inspection or enabling passive monitoring, i.e., \emph{end-to-me} communications.
+Through a thorough literature review and our familiarity with the literature, we select for discussion the most prominent schemes, and also consider the 30 most viable ones and those with the most interesting features.
 We thus review various ways by which long-term keys, session keys or intermediate secrets are shared, especially in the context of CDNs.
 We also explore the ways to achieve delegation with special-purpose certificates or tokens, and methods proposed to guarantee the secrecy of middlebox operations.
 Variants of TLS that handshake with middleboxes to achieve fine-grained control are also discussed.
+We use the term TLS ``interception'' broadly to cover all these schemes.
+We propose the following taxonomy for all schemes, each mapped to sections in this paper: session splitting and key sharing (§\ref{sec:enterprise-twists}), content delegation (§\ref{sec:cdn}), three-way handshakes (§\ref{sec:universal-protocols}), and privacy-preserving inspection (§\ref{sec:privacy-inspection}).

+Furthermore, we evaluate the scheme compatibility with the stakeholders' incentives.
+Surprisingly, many proposals are inapplicable due to obvious incompatible incentives of the relevant parties.
 Finally, we provide a comparative evaluation of these schemes based on 27 security and deployment criteria.
-As an example of our findings, our analysis leads to the conclusion that generic middlebox-friendly solutions address no use case well.
+As an example of our findings, our analysis leads to the conclusion that a simpler design addressing multiple problems at once is more likely to be deployed, and that there is a lack of a secure and robust middlebox discovery feature.